andriisoldatenko/go-blog/README.md

     sameersbn/postgresql:10
 ```

+**NOTE**: You'll notice that in my `docker` command I'm using some specific folders to store my data.
+I'm also defining a database username and password.
+You'll want to adjust these settings accordingly for your environment.

-Now we can check, that database is ready to accept connections:
+Once this command has finished running, you can then check to ensure your shiny new Postgres database is ready to accept incoming connections by running the command below.

 ```bash
 docker logs -f postgresql